mjmenger/terraform-kvm-minio/README.md

 ## Secrets Management

-This repository uses [SOPS](https://github.com/getsops/sops?tab=readme-ov-file#usage) for managing input and environment secrets.
-You can choose to use a Terraform tfvars file for inputs and a .env file for environment variables.
+This repository uses [SOPS](https://github.com/getsops/sops?tab=readme-ov-file#usage) in concert with Terragrunt for managing input and environment secrets.
+You can choose to use Terraform with a tfvars file for inputs and a .env file for environment variables.

 ## License